chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 optional session address token or cookie that must be presented by the client (consumer) to prove ownership of an address during a key exchange procedure.
-Without source addresses, our cookie technique ensures that the same entity which requested server information, e.g., the public configuration data, is the same entity which is requesting to complete a key exchange.
+Without source addresses, our cookie technique ensures that the same entity which requested server information, e.g., the public configuration data, is the same entity that wishes to complete a key exchange.

 The main contribution of this work is adapting key exchange principles to the pull-based